mattermost/docs/source/manage/cloud-data-export.rst

 Upload the export to the new server
 -----------------------------------

-Finally, it is time to take our export from the source server and use it as an import into the destination server.
-For clarity, the file exported from the source server will be referred to as "the archive" for the rest of the article, in order to avoid confusion about whether it is an export or an import (since it's both).
-First, log into the destination server with `mmctl` the same way you logged into the source server:
+Finally, it's time to take our export from the source server and use it as an import into the destination server.
+First, log into the destination server using mmctl the same way you logged into the source server:

 .. code::

    $ mmctl auth login https://my-destintation-server.example

-Use the following command to upload the archive to the destination server.
-The upload may take awhile, depending upon Internet speeds, and when the upload is complete the command will return with the ID of the import
+Use the following command to upload the export to the destination server.
+The speed of the upload may vary based on connection speed.
+When the upload is complete the command will return with the ID of the import:

 .. code::